The CTSI Community Engagement Core facilitates equitable, authentic, and robust community-engaged research to improve health.

 Identify and promote the most promising collaborations toward the development of a research question, and provide support to establish pilot data for community-partnered fundable proposals.

 Community enrichment tours

-Promote transparency and trust between community members, community organizations, and academic researchers.
+Consultation around building tours to promote transparency and trust between community members, community organizations, and academic researchers.